boldsign/angular-php-boldsign-sample/README.md

 ```

 5. Now you have all the prerequisites ready to start BoldSign API for Angular.
+6. In your machine doesn't have PHP, kindly install from [Download XAMPP PHP](https://www.apachefriends.org/download.html).
-6. Check the composer version using this command,
+7. Check the composer version using this command,
 ```py
 	composer -V
 ```
-7. In your machine doesn't have composer, kindly install from [Download Composer](https://getcomposer.org/download/).
+8. In your machine doesn't have composer, kindly install from [Download Composer](https://getcomposer.org/download/).
-8. Now you have all the prerequisites ready to start BoldSign API for PHP.
+9. Now you have all the prerequisites ready to start BoldSign API for PHP.

 ## Steps to run sample